Why This Matters

 -

-Compare and contrast practical lighting and motivated lighting—how does each contribute to realism, and when might a filmmaker use one without the other?
+Compare and contrast practical lighting and motivated lighting.
+How does each contribute to realism, and when might a filmmaker use one without the other?

 -

-If a scene shifts from high-key to low-key lighting as the narrative tension increases, what specific changes in fill light ratio and shadow placement would you expect to see?
+If a scene shifts from high-key to low-key lighting as narrative tension increases, what specific changes in fill light ratio and shadow placement would you expect to see?

 -